delaneyr01/startup/README.md

 - Authentication: Email and password
 - Database: Class assignments/schedule
-- WebSocket data: Creating a new event/assignment
+- WebSocket data: Creating a new event/assignment.
+Be able to tag someone else's account in an event (Example: Lunch with Jack) and send them a notification.

 ## Design Images